srnichols/StampsPattern/README.md

-# Azure Stamps Pattern - Enterprise CAF/WAF Compliant Architecture (96/100 Score)
+# Azure Stamps Pattern - Enterprise CAF/WAF Compliant Architecture (94/100 Overall)

 **Azure Stamps Pattern** addresses the critical challenge facing enterprise SaaS providers: how to deliver secure, compliant, and cost-effective multi-tenant solutions at global scale without compromising on performance or regulatory requirements.
 This comprehensive, production-grade reference architecture eliminates months of architectural planning and provides a proven foundation for building enterprise SaaS platforms on Azure.

-Achieving an industry-leading **96/100 CAF/WAF compliance score**, this framework implements a modular, zero-trust, and policy-driven approach that has been battle-tested in regulated industries including healthcare, financial services, and government sectors.
+Achieving an industry-leading **94/100 overall CAF/WAF compliance score** (with **96/100 WAF Security**), this framework implements a modular, zero-trust, and policy-driven approach that has been battle-tested in regulated industries including healthcare, financial services, and government sectors.
 Organizations can deploy production-ready infrastructure in under 45 minutes while meeting the most stringent security and compliance requirements.

 **The unique zone-aware architecture (GEO → Region → Availability Zone → CELL)** supports both shared and dedicated tenancy models, enabling organizations to optimize costs with shared CELLs for SMB clients ($8-16/tenant/month) while providing dedicated CELLs for enterprise customers requiring compliance isolation ($3,200+/tenant/month).
 This flexibility delivers up to 10-50x cost reduction for smaller tenants while ensuring enterprise-grade isolation for regulated workloads.